0x392/full-stack-open-notes/part_6/6c-communicating-with-server-in-a-redux-application.md

 # 6c.
-Communicating with server in a redux application
+Communicating with server in a Redux application

 [Back to index](../README.md)

-It would be better to abstract the communication away from the components
+- It would be better to abstract the communication away from the components
+  - The components only have to call the appropriate action creator

 ## `redux-thunk`

-- `redux-thunk` is a redux-middleware
+- `redux-thunk` is a Redux middleware
   - Must be initialized along with the initialization of the store
-- `redux-thunk` is able to create asynchronous actions
+- `redux-thunk` enables us to create asynchronous action creators

 Installation: